Stonyx/QNAP-EC/README.md

 ```
 This will replace the libuLinux_hal library with the simulated library so that running `sudo make install EXTRA_MODULE_CFLAGS=-DSKIP_CHECK` will install the simulated library (along with not checking for the presence of the IT8528 chip).

-To uninstall the module completely run:
+To uninstall the driver completely run:
 ```
 sudo make uninstall
 ```